BackupTheBerlios/ighp/Readme.txt

 where

  - action is an action from the above table
- - key is the hothey bound to the specified action.
-Keys can have one of the following values: a-z, A-Z, 0-9, F1-F24 Spacebar, Backspace, Tab, Escape, PageUp, PageDown, End, Home, Left, Up, Right, Down, Insert, Delete, PrintScreen, Pause, NumLock, -, =, /, . and ,
+ - key is the hotkey bound to the specified action.
+Keys can have one of the following values: a-z, A-Z, 0-9, F1-F24, Spacebar, Backspace, Tab, Escape, PageUp, PageDown, End, Home, Left, Up, Right, Down, Insert, Delete, PrintScreen, Pause, NumLock, MM_PlayPause, MM_Stop, MM_Previous, MM_Next, MM_VolumeDown, MM_VolumeUp, -, =, /, . and ,
  - alt, control, shift and win can take one of the values true or false.
 If the value is true, then you must use this key modifier with the hotkey to enable the action.
 If the value is set to false, it can be omitted.